alidanapour/chip8_emulator/Product_Document.md

     - Moved the `Load ROM` button to the middle of the page Migrated to [Jest](https://jestjs.io/) for automated testing

-### Changes in Release 4 (the last Release):
+### Changes in Release 2:
-- The `Sprite Editor` is now fully functional
+- The Emulator is now fully functional
-- Added reload current ROM option so users can restart a ROM without having to reload it
+    - Added [support for old ROMs](https://github.com/tomdaley92/Kiwi8/issues/9) via the `Use new shift opcodes?` and `Use new load/store opcodes?` checkboxes for opcodes 8XY6/8XYE and FX55/FX65
+    - Added keyboard input, sound and delay timers
-- The `Fix timer speed?` checkbox is now unchecked by default
+- Game 1 is now fully functional
-- Changes to the webpage interface:
-    - Removed text at the top of the webpage since it's no longer needed
-    - Added animation to the CHIP8 logo
+- Added `Load ROM` functionality where user can load any Chip-8 ROM to the Emulator and run it
-    - Added favicon
-    - Changed the colour of the webpage background, the Emulator's screen and the `Sprite Editor`'s screen
-    - Changed the height of the Visualizer's instruction box and register box to the same height as the Emulator's screen
-    - Renamed `Select a ROM` button to `Load your ROM`, moved it to the left of the page
-    - Renamed Emulator, Visualizer and Tool buttons' texts to symbols with a short explanation of what a button does displayed when the user hovers over them
-    - Renamed the `Description and How to Play` button to `How to Play`.
-When a user clicks it, instead of a drop-down text box, a pop-up will show up
+- Added `Description and How to Play` drop-down button prototype for preloaded ROMs.
+On clicking the button, a description and instructions on how to use the current preloaded ROM are displayed; when user clicks the button again, the drop-down text area is closed
-    - The tool is hidden by default, when the user scrolls down, the tool is revealed; when the user scrolls up, the tool is hid again, the current state of the tool is fully preserved
+- Added Visualizer's prototype
+    - `Stop`, `Continue` and `Reset` buttons are now fully functional
+- Removed unneeded decode opcode input field
+- Added test cases for old ROMs support and created a separate CPU object for automated testing

+### Changes in Release 1:
+- Added  Emulator prototype
+    - Implemented the screen and 35 opcodes
+- Added use cases for the decode opcode feature
+- Added Game 1 prototype
+- Added automated testing, results shown in the tests output area

 ## Use Cases For Major Features